Fayette County Alternative School

 We believe that all children can learn and have the right to receive their education in an environment devoid of others who would compromise the educational integrity of the classroom.

-The school will serve identified youth for short periods to be determined by the home school or for longer periods of one or more eighteen-week semesters.
+The school will serve identified youth for short periods to be determined by the home school or for longer periods as determined on a case-by-case basis.

 The focus of the Alternative School will be to develop a more cooperative attitude in the students who then may be able to function appropriately within their home school's guidelines.

-Each student will be required to participate in entry and exit interviews, attend school each and every day, receive counseling, do all assigned work, behave accordingly to written guidelines, and develop career choice awareness.
+Each student will be required to participate in entry and exit interviews, attend school each and every day, receive referrals for behavioral or drug counseling as necessary, do all assigned work, behave accordingly to written guidelines, and develop career choice awareness.

-- To eliminate the chronic and serious behavior offenders from the regular classroom where they pose a threat to the educational integrity and/or physical safety of others.
+- To eliminate the chronic and serious behavior exhibited in the regular classroom where they pose a threat to the educational integrity and/or physical safety of others.

 - To provide a discipline option to out-of-school suspension and expulsion.